 Within our own region we can see an escalating focus on advancements in science and technology, evidenced in such initiatives as the Cambridge Norwich Tech Corridor – a partnership that aims to create the essential conditions to attract and support businesses within these industries.

-It is not just traditional science and technology businesses that can benefit from the relief though.
+It is not just traditional science and technology businesses that can benefit from the relief though, and with significant reforms to the scheme on the horizon, it is an opportune time to consider what projects R&D tax credits might be applicable to.

 Is R&D relief being fully utilised?